Democratic National Convention

 Where do delegates stay during the convention?

 Each state delegation is assigned rooms in a specific hotel assigned by the Democratic National Convention Committee (DNCC).
-Some delegation activities are held at the hotel, including a morning breakfast meeting where delegates will get information updates and pick up their credentials for the day.
+Some Minnesota delegation activities are held at the hotel, including a morning breakfast meeting where delegates will get information updates and pick up their credentials for the day.
 Booking rooms at the delegation hotel during the Convention is handled by DFL staff and delegates are responsible for payment.

-Delegates are responsible for arranging their own travel to Milwaukee.
+Delegates are responsible for arranging their own travel to Chicago.
 Some delegates decide to travel together and share expenses, but the DNCC does not arrange for any transportation to the convention city.

-How do I get around while in Milwaukee?
+How do I get around while in Chicago?

 How much does this cost?
 Who covers expenses?